YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Alerts.md

 * Upon receiving a directive from CIC, add, change, or remove the alarm as instructed by the directive.
 * Ring the alarm at the set time.
 * Report to CIC when adding, changing, removing, starting, or stopping the alarm.
 Only then will a corresponding result be returned to the client from CIC.
-* Include the [`Alerts.AlertsState`](/CIC/References/Context_Objects.md#AlertsState) context object in your events to report to CIC the alarm state of the client.
+* Include the [`Alerts.AlertsState`](/CIC/References/Context_Objects.md#AlertsState) context object in your event messages to report to CIC the alarm state of the client.

 <div class="note">
   <p><strong>Note!</strong></p>
-  <p>For more information on the workflow of registering, modifying, deleting, starting, or stopping an alarm, see <a href="/CIC/Guides/Implement_Client_Features.md#HandleAlerts">Handling alarms</a>.</p>
+  <p>For more information on how to implement the methods of registering, modifying, deleting, starting, or stopping an alarm, see <a href="/CIC/Guides/Implement_Client_Features.md#HandleAlerts">Handling alerts</a>.</p>
 </div>

-The Alerts namespace provides the following events and directives.
+The Alerts namespace provides the following event messages and directive messages.

 | Message name         | Type  | Description                                   |
 |------------------|-----------|---------------------------------------------|